adamokasha/algorithms-data-structures/sll/sll.md

 - First, create a new node.
 - If the linked list is empty, then simply set the head and tail properties to be the new node.
 Increment length.
-- Otherwise the set the new node to be the current tail's next property, then set the tail of the list as the new node.
+- Otherwise set the new node to be the current tail's next property, then set the tail of the list as the new node.

-Increment length and return the list.
+- Increment length and return the list.

+#### Code

 ```javascript
 push(val) {